Ciancia1741186/final-project-interaphics-gractive/README.md

 ## Known Issues

-* Sometimes it may happen that the animations overlap eache other is not register right, for example a kick may hit you during a back dash and take off you hp but it looks like the game doesn't recognize it and does not play the hit animation making the player able to move freely and "punish on hit" the other one.
+* Sometimes it may happen that the animations overlap each other is not register right, for example a kick may hit you during a back dash and take off you hp but it looks like the game doesn't recognize it and does not play the hit animation making the player able to move freely and "punish on hit" the other one.
 * Audio doesn't work if the level page is simply refreshed; if the console outputs audio error, you need to go back to the start screen and reload the level.

 ## Author